 Continue reading Gear Acquisition Syndrome, or NAMM – Day One

-Continue reading Install a Badass bridge on your bass.
+Continue reading Install a Badass or Omega bridge on your bass.

 2017 hasn’t come fully into focus yet, but already feels like a breath of fresh air.
 I haven’t really gotten back into the swing of my daily routine(s) yet, but I already feel like the baggage of 2016 has finally slipped free.
 The road ahead is foggy but highlights are starting to poke through the haze, drawing me forward with curiosity and intent.